ochorocho/ekey_home_rs485/README.md

 ## Todo

- - [ ] Fire an event when data changes
+ - [ ] Fire an event when data changes.
+Trigger event even though the same finger was used.
  - [ ] Add config flow
  - [ ] Attach the sensor state to the user entity?!
  - [-] Autodiscovery would be nice, swipe on device let HA know that there is some sort of fingerprint device available?!
 Nah, this will not work.